Poseidon Linux

-Poseidon Linux was a Linux operating system based on Ubuntu (originally based on Kurumin), it was maintained by developers located at the Rio Grande Federal University in Rio Grande do Sul, Brazil, and the MARUM institute in Germany.
+Poseidon Linux was a Linux operating system based on Ubuntu (originally based on Kurumin) maintained by developers located at the Rio Grande Federal University in Rio Grande do Sul, Brazil, and the MARUM institute in Germany.

 Poseidon Linux was aimed at the international scientific community, it came with a range of applications for fields such as GIS, 3D visualization, and statistics.

 Naming

 The name Poseidon was chosen after the Greek God because many of the projects developers worked in Oceanology.

 History

 The development team stated that after Poseidon 5.0, the distribution would focus on bathymetry, seafloor mapping, and GIS software.
 Many of the bundled CAD and scientific programs were removed, but may be separately available for download from compatible repositories.